maddox/dasher/README.md

 You can uninstall it with `script/uninstall` and restart it with `script/restart`.

 ### Raspberry Pi
-Having problems running npm install?
+**Having problems running npm install?**

+Raspberry Pi users may need to update node arm which will automatically remove nodejs-legacy.
+One you are on node mainline, force the update to the latest version of node for arm.
+This may not be needed if you are running a first generation pi.
+If you are on a Pi and run into problems with npm install, try this.
+Credit @legotheboss

 Replace nodejs-legacy with node and manually update to the latest version of node arm.

     sudo apt-get install node
     wget http://node-arm.herokuapp.com/node_latest_armhf.deb
     sudo dpkg -i node_latest_armhf.deb

-Quick Start Updated (11/20/16)
+**Quick Start** Updated (11/20/16)

 Starting from a fresh Raspberry Pi Build?